 The appeal of a tribal casino lawsuit against the state of California could have many consequences.
 One of them being the potential further delay of legal California sports betting.

-Last week three CA tribal casinos appealed a lower court dismissal of their lawsuit to the US Ninth Circuit.
+Last week, three California tribal casinos appealed a lower court dismissal of their lawsuit to the US Ninth Circuit.
 As long as the lawsuit remains unsettled, it means uncertainty for legal sports betting in California.

 Why the tribal casino lawsuit could delay sports betting

-Unless the California Gaming Association and the plaintiffs reach a settlement, the appeals court will determine whether the state is in violation of its own laws by allowing card rooms to operate casino-style games.
+Unless the California Gaming Association and the plaintiffs reach a settlement, the appeals court will determine whether the state is in violation of its own laws by allowing California cardrooms to operate casino-style games.
 The Kumeyaay Nation, Viejas Band, and Yocha Dehe Wintun Nation allege state law gives them exclusive rights to house-banked games.

 While that dispute has little to do with sports betting on the surface, a broader look at the situation makes the possible effects obvious.

-Two state lawmakers have proposed a measure to create a voter referendum next fall.
+Two state lawmakers have introduced a sports betting amendment to create a voter referendum next fall.
 If approved, the ballot measure would amend the state’s constitution to allow the Legislature and Gov. Gavin Newsom to legalize sports betting.

 To get on the November 2020 ballot, however, the bills need a super-majority (2/3) of votes in both the state Assembly and Senate.
 That’s where the influence of tribal casinos comes in.